EasyLLM/langbatch/docs/concepts/providers/VertexAI.md

 # Vertex AI

-You can utilize Vertex AI Batch generations for running batch generations on Vertex AI models via LangBatch.
+You can run batch inference jobs on Gemini, Claude and Llama models available in Vertex AI via LangBatch.

 ## Data Format